 Anti-bullying has a high profile within the school with it being addressed through general classroom practice, the PSHE curriculum, assemblies and outside people, such as theatre groups.

 Children are also taught about respect and bullying in the online world, through our learning platform and through regular e-safety lessons.
 They also know what to do if they see something disrespectful.

 Tolerance of those of Different Faiths and Beliefs

 Rockwell Green is not a diverse school; the majority of our pupils and all of our staff are white British.
 However, our Religious Education lessons, assemblies and PSHE lessons actively challenge stereotypes and reinforce messages of tolerance and respect for others no matter their ethnicity, beliefs, gender, disability, sexual orientation, age or any other protected characteristics (as outlined in the 2010 Equalities Act and article 14 of UNICEFs Rights of the child).
-We are planning annual School Diversity Days to promote this, where our children can share in a range of rich cultures and traditions.

 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
 The children, every two years, will visit at least one place of worship.
 This has been timetabled for years 1, 3 and 5, so that children will visit a place of worship for 3 major religions by the time they leave our school.
 Major religious festivals are acknowledged through assemblies and the RE curriculum.

 At Rockwell Green, we actively challenge pupils, staff or parents expressing opinions contrary to the values we hold as a school, including ‘extremist’ views.